partlyhuman/HuCARD-repro/README.md

 * **In progress** Started to reverse engineer the gerbers into a Kicad project.
 Will probably relayout things so this isn't a shameless clone.

 Please note that the development of this PCB and all credit aside from the prints goes to https://github.com/ichigobankai/.
 Their original [LICENSE](LICENSE) continues to apply.

-Below these edits are the original readme.

----

-# HuCARD
-Hucard gerbers ready for fab.

-Hucard thickness need to be around ~2.4mm

-TSOP is on the bottom side

-You need to add a 2nd layer (plastic for example) to ensure thickness as PBC tends to be 2mm at maximum.

-TSOP can be :
-- 39SF0x0 series (SST/Microchip short "32 pins") - up to 4Mbits / 512kB,
-- 29F0x0 series (AMD and other brands, "long" 32 pins) - up to 4Mbits / 512kB,
-- 29F080 40 pins - 8Mbits / 1MB

-TSOP can also be (re)flashed after soldering (/WE flash connected to /WE bus)

-ICHIGO